Krutarth007/mdla-icu-fairness-audit/README.md

 If you use this code or the MDLA framework, please cite:

-> Patel K, Beedala P. Unmeasured but Not Unbiased: Demographic Information
+> Patel K, Beedala P. Unmeasured but Not Unbiased: The Missingness Demographic Leakage Audit (MDLA) for Calibration-Aware Fairness Evaluation in Critical Care Mortality Prediction.
-> Encoded in Clinical Missingness and Its Implications for Fairness
-> in Critical Care Mortality Prediction.
 [In review]

 ---